 Executive leadership coaches provide an objective and non-judgmental approach to help leaders reach their true potential.

 With the rapid growth of the coaching industry, anyone can call themselves a coach.
 Many good coaching schools provide a coaching certification program.
 To some companies coaching certification is important.
 Leadership experience in your industry is also highly valuable.
 When deciding on a coach, fit is critical.
 You need to like, trust and respect your coach.
 There needs to be real chemistry and a willingness to open up with your coach to have the best result.

 Q: Does Executive Leadership Coaching Have to Be in Person?

-The reality is that with technology such as Zoom, Facetime, and Teams, coaching can be done virtually.
-Face-to-face coaching is ideal but not always feasible or cost-effective.
+Using Zoom, Facetime, and Teams, coaching can be done virtually.
+Thereby making face-to-face coaching is ideal but not always feasible or cost-effective.

 Q: How Much Does Executive Leadership Coaching Cost?

 The best place for sales leaders to start when looking for an executive leadership coach is their peers.
 Referrals and recommendations reduce risk.
 There are several coaching directories online, or a google search may turn up potential executive coaches in your area.
 The HR department may have a list of qualified coaches.